-5. You get more for your money.
+6.You get more for your money.

-With HOOPP, you may have access to survivor benefits and inflation protection, at no additional cost to you.
+With HOOPP, you may have access to early retirement benefits, disability benefits, survivor benefits and inflation protection, at no additional cost to you.

 HELPING YOU GET READY FOR RETIREMENT

 Whether you choose to begin your HOOPP pension at age 55, 71 or any age in between, we are here to help you through the planning process.
 A key first step is taking the time to learn about your pension and the important role it can play in helping you build financial security for your retirement.